Mastering Feedback: 15 Effective Techniques for Growth & Performance

 Timeliness is Crucial

-Deliver feedback as close to the event as possible.
-The longer you wait, the less impact it will have, and the harder it will be for the recipient to recall the specifics.
-Timely feedback allows for immediate reflection and correction.
+The effectiveness of feedback diminishes significantly with delay.
+Aim to deliver feedback as close to the specific event or behavior as possible.
+The longer you wait, the less impact the feedback will have, and the more difficult it will be for the recipient to accurately recall the context and specifics.
+Prompt feedback allows for immediate reflection, correction, and reinforcement, making it a powerful learning tool.

 Balance Positive and Constructive Feedback